dnlbauer/obsidian-dataview-autocompletion/README.md

 ## Installation

-While plugin is [waiting](https://github.com/obsidianmd/obsidian-releases/pull/4913) to be reviewed and added to the community plugin list, you can install it manually following the steps below:
+The plugin is available through Obsidian as a community plugin.

+### Manual installation

 1. Download the latest release files (manifest.json, styles.css, main.js) from the Releases page.
 2. Create a folder named "dataview-autocompletion" in the Obsidian plugins folder (.obsidian/plugins).